yogsototh/yblog/Scratch/fr/blog/Absorb-Github-Events.md

 <div class="intro">

-%tlal
+%tlal Comment absorber des pieuvres en temps réel.

 This article should be the first of a series of articles.
-The goal of this series of articles is to display event in real time.
+The goal of this series of articles is to show how to display a dashboard about a bunch of events in real time.
 For this you'll need many different parts:

 - You should first absorbs the events
 - then you might need to enrich them,
-- afterward, you'll need to aggregate,
+- afterward, you'll need to aggregate them,
 - you also need to give a way to question the aggregates via an %api,
 - and finally you'll need to provide a nice dashboard using the %api

 So let's start by a way to get all github events in realtime.

 For this series we'll use the events provided by [github][github].
-The Eel ("Muraine" in French) is one of the few octopussy predator.
+The Eel ("Muraine" in French) is one of the few octopus predator.
-Which is the github mascot.

 </div>